symfony/symfony-docs/frontend/asset_mapper.rst

 ------------------------------

 Sometimes you may choose to include CSS or JavaScript files only on certain pages.
-For JavaScript, an easy way is to load the file with a `dynamic import`_:
+For JavaScript, one way is to load the file with a `dynamic import`_:

 .. code-block:: javascript